Upload new images. The image library for this site will open in a new window.

 Left: Ambar Gonzalez (Fisk University) cleaning the Masonite background of the Beginnings of the Negro Business diorama with Shelley Paine Conservation, LLC at Fisk University.
 Right: ArJae Thompson (Fisk University) working on the Beginnings of the Negro Business diorama with Shelley Paine Conservation, LLC at Fisk University.
 Image courtesy of Shelley Paine.

-While this two-week program of study and practice has centered on the Tuskegee dioramas, students are also introduced to additional aspects of conservation and collections care.
+While this program of study and practice centers on practical conservation, students are also introduced to additional aspects of conservation and collections care.
 This internship has allowed selected HBCU students to work with many conservation professionals and to apply scientific and artistic knowledge and skills to the preservation of cultural artifacts.
-Peer-support networks have been created between the students and professional conservators and the network of American Institute for Conservation Emerging Conservation Professionals [ECPN] to further foster the students' interest in the care of collections of African American cultural heritage at their own institutions and to help them prepare for graduate study.
+Peer-support networks have been created between the students and professional to further foster the students' interest in the care of collections of African American cultural heritage at their own institutions and to help them prepare for graduate study.

-The workshop organizers are pleased with the success of the TIP-C diversity initiative.
-Of the fourteen students who participated during the summers of 2017, 2018, and 2019, nearly 50% have demonstrated interest in pursuing art conservation or a closely related field.
-All these students have been connected with professionals within the field in their area of interest with the aim of assisting the students in acquiring internships and applying to graduate schools.
+The workshop organizers are pleased with the success of the TIP-C/DIP-C/SIP-C diversity initiative.
+Of the more than 26 students who participated during the summers of 2017-2021, nearly 45% have demonstrated interest in pursuing advanced study in art conservation or a closely related field.
+Students who express a desire to pursue art conservation or closely related field are connected with professionals in their area of interest to help them secure internships and apply to graduate schools.